 - Toxic and Lightning – This Gauntlet will electrify your Toxic puddles to make them especially painful for other players.
 If you’re using the puddles to zone players, then this can make any attempts to escape even more punishing.

 - Wind – This one isn’t as useful as Fire or Lightning, but the tornado attack can do serious damage when hit with your toxic spray.

 These will pair well with the Toxic Gauntlet.
-Remember, its important to search out higher quality Gauntlets over the course of the game though.
-If you’re stuck with a common fire than switch it out for something higher tier.
+Remember, it’s important to search out higher quality Gauntlets over the course of the game though.
+If you’re stuck with a common fire then switch it out for something higher tier.

 If you’re looking to improve outside of your character class, then our other guides to Spellbreak should be able to help improve other areas of your gameplay.